Osteopathy

 Homework

-We always try to follow up our patients to check that they have done well.
+We always try to follow up with our patients to check that they have done well.
 It is quite common to feel a little stiff and sore after treatment, rather like after exercising for the first time.
 Advice will be given on what you should do if you are sore.
 If you feel uncomfortable post treatment and are worried call us, we will talk through your case and advise you.

 Professionalism and Safety